 Establish, maintain, enhance and review partnerships and community relationships that support the unique needs of FNMI students to reach their full potential.

-As a way to advise the Grand Erie District School Board that a student is of Indigenous ancestry, a student can self-identify at any time.
+As a way to advise Grand Erie that a student is of Indigenous ancestry, a student can self-identify at any time.
 The form can be completed and returned to the school's principal.

 The Six Nations Advisory Committee (SNAC) represents Six Nations interests in maintaining quality educational services purchased through the Tuition Agreement and ensures that the Board is appropriately advised in matters related to the education of Six Nations pupils.

-IEAC would provide guidance to school boards and schools in building stronger relationships with their communities, sharing information, identifying promising practices, and enhancing collaborative work to support First Nation, Métis, and Inuit student achievement and well-being.
+IEAC provides guidance to school boards and schools in building stronger relationships with their communities, sharing information, identifying promising practices and enhancing collaborative work to support First Nation, Métis and Inuit student achievement and well-being.

-Grand Erie District School Board’s IEAC will promote, enhance and improve Indigenous Education for all students.
+Grand Erie’s IEAC promotes, enhances and improves Indigenous Education for all students.